15

 Many businesses ignore seasonality until it is too late.
 A wedding photographer who starts publishing content in May has already missed proposal season from December through February.
 A tax accountant who writes about deductions in March has missed the rush.

 A winning seasonal strategy plans four content cycles per year.
 You publish content weeks before the trend starts.
 This gives Google time to index and rank you before demand peaks.
-It also increases your chances of appearing in Google Discover, which can send massive traffic spikes during those high demand months.

 Psychographic Profiling Strategy

-Demographics tell you how old someone is and where they live.
-Psychographics tell you what they fear, what they want, and what objections they have.
-According to SEO expert Michael Bonfils, using first-party data for psychographic profiling allows you to survey your audience to understand their beliefs and values, rather than just making general assumption.
+According to SEO expert Michael Bonfils, using first-party data for psychographic profiling allows you to survey your audience to understand their beliefs and values, rather than just making general assumptions.

-Consider two skincare buyers.
-One is a newcomer who feels overwhelmed by choices.
-Another is a skeptic who has tried everything and thinks nothing works.
-Both are 28 year old women living in Chicago.
+Both are 28-year-old women living in Chicago.
 But they need completely different content.
 The newcomer wants simple routines and reassurance.
 The skeptic wants clinical studies and ingredient breakdowns.
 Psychographic profiling helps you match tone to mindset.

 How to Create an SEO Strategy